vahidasadi1366/METALING-keyword-analysis/README.md

 # METALING-keyword-analysis
 Spelling Variation Analyzer

-This project is a Python-based tool designed to identify and count spelling variations of target words across multiple text files in a corpus.
+This project is a Python-based tool designed to identify and count spelling variations of target words across multiple text files in Metaling corpus.

 Overview

 The script scans .txt files in a given directory and detects predefined spelling variations (including historical or non-standard forms) of selected target words.
 It then counts their frequency in each file and outputs the results.